dksanyal/Metadata-Extractor-for-Books/README.md

 HOW TO RUN (COMMANDLINE)

 To use the software, keep your PDF files in a directory INDIR.
 Suppose you want the output JSON files to be output in directory OUTDIR.
 Assume these directories are created under the current directory.
-Run the script as follows:
-python extract_metadata.py  ./INDIR/  ./OUTDIR/
+So, extract the file INOUT.zip and put INDIR, OUTDIR and the Python scripts in the same parent directory and excecute the following commandline: python extract_metadata.py  ./INDIR/  ./OUTDIR/